Deep conditional distribution learning via conditional F\"ollmer flow: Introduction

 The recent breakthrough in deep generative models, known as the diffusion model \citep{ho2020denoising}, gains notable attention for its superior sample quality and significantly more stable training process in comparison with GANs.
 The basic idea in \cite{ho2020denoising} is training a denoising model to progressively transform noise data to samples following the target distribution, which is equivalent to learning the drift term of a stochastic differential equation (SDE) \citep{Song2021}.
 Following this, research on SDE-based generative models has flourished.
 A mainstream direction involves utilizing an Ornstein-Uhlenbeck process to transform the target distribution into a Gaussian distribution \citep{ho2020denoising, Song2021, meng2021sdedit}.
 Then, solving the time-reversed SDE will yield a sampler.
-The error analysis of SDE-based generative models can be found in, for example, \cite{wang2021deep}, \cite{de2022convergence}, \cite{chen2023sampling}, \cite{oko2023diffusion}, \cite{lee2023convergence}, \cite{chen2023improved}, and \cite{benton2023linear}.
+The error analysis of SDE-based generative models can be found in, for example, \cite{wang2021deep}, \cite{de2022convergence}, \cite{chen2023improved}, \cite{chen2023sampling}, \cite{oko2023diffusion}, \cite{lee2023convergence}, and \cite{benton2023linear}.

 Based on the fact that learning the drift term of an SDE corresponds to learning the velocity field of a certain ordinary differential equation (ODE), \cite{Song2021} also consider an ODE-based generative model defined over infinite time interval $(0,\infty)$.
 However, solving infinite time ODEs usually leads to numerical instability \citep{butcher2016numerical}, which could be improved within the framework of stochastic interpolation.
 There, finite time ODEs can be constructed to transform standard Gaussian distribution into target distributions.
-Built on this, several ODE-based generative models have been proposed, see, for example, \cite{liu2022flow}, \cite{albergo2022building}, \cite{xu2022poisson}, \cite{liu2023flowgrad}, and \cite{gao2023gaussian}.
-Despite their achievement, aforementioned SDE/ODE-based methods are not designed to generate samples from conditional distributions.
-Lately, there have been proposals of several SDE/ODE-based generative models for conditional sampling \citep{shi2022conditional, Albergo2023, huang2023conditional, zheng2023guided, wildberger2024flow}, while consistency of the learned conditional distribution has not been studied in these works.
+Built on this, several ODE-based generative models have been proposed, see, for example, \cite{liu2022flow}, \cite{albergo2022building}, \cite{xu2022poisson}, \cite{liu2023flowgrad}, and \cite{gao2024gaussian}.